How do I find my advisor?

 Can internships be taken for credit?

-Generally internships are NOT for credit.
+Generally, internships are NOT for credit.
 While they provide invaluable on-the-job experience, they usually do not include material of an academic nature, nor can it be easily monitored.
 In rare cases you may find a professor who will agree to coordinate with the job supervisor and verify that college credit is appropriate.
 In these instances a contract must be prepared and agreed to by all parties, with all requirements decided beforehand.
-A written report must be submitted to the supervising faculty member describing the contract, the work planned, and the work actually carried out.
+A written report must be submitted to the supervising faculty member describing the contract, the work planned, and the work carried out.
 To count as college credit, this activity would have to be formalized under course number MECH 498.
-You will need your adviser's permission for such a special course to apply to your senior elective.
+You will need your advisor's permission for such a special course to apply to your senior elective.

 When are the deadlines and finals this semester?

 A complete university academic calendar can be found through the Office of Registration and Records.